Flourishing Wilderness and Sustainability Go Hand in Hand

 We continue to believe that the costs related to the regular day-to-day operations of our business, such as doing whatever we can to eliminate single use plastics, recycling, using environmentally responsible products, etc. are just part of being responsible business owners.
 As a result, your sustainability fee does NOT go towards these items.
 We will continue to do these activities in accordance with our belief that doing so is common sense.

-Along with other wilderness tour operators here in British Columbia, Wildcoast developed a Wilderness Pledge for our guests.
+As part of our involvement in the Wilderness Tourism Association of BC and along with other wilderness tour operators, Wildcoast developed a Wilderness Pledge for our guests.
 As a guest reading, abiding by, and helping others abide by these tenants also goes a long way in helping us protect the area in which we operate.

 How You Can Help